icsa-hua/FLir-Image-Quality-Estimator/README.md

 ![t-SNE Visualization of Distorted Images](pics/tsne_distorted_images.png)

 ### 2. FLIQE Binary Head
 The FLIQE Binary Head is a lightweight MLP classifier that takes the embeddings produced by the FLIQE Encoder and predicts the quality level of input thermal images.
 It is trained on a private dataset of FLIR thermal images annotated as either distorted (1) or not (0), using the simulated distortions described above.
+It outputs logits indicating distortion likelihood.
+To obtain interpretable quality scores, we apply sigmoid normalization to convert logits to probabilities, then compute the quality score as Q = 1 - P(distortion), ensuring that higher scores correspond to better image quality on a [0,1] scale.

 ## Evaluation and comparison with other IQA methods
 FLIQE was evaluated against several established no-reference image quality assessment (IQA) methods, including statistical-based approaches (BRISQUE, NIQE, PIQE) and deep learning-based methods (ARNIQA, PAQ2PIQ, MUSIQ, DBCNN, CLIPIQA).